-STAFF: The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant since the proposal will increase the amount of green space and landscaping that currently exists on site.
+STAFF: The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant since the tree canopy will be double what is required.

-(d) Either:

-- (i) The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect); OR - (ii) The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.
+- (d) Either: - (i) The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect); OR - (ii) The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.

-STAFF: The strict application of the provisions of the regulation would deprive the applicant of reasonable use of the land because the parking area would need to be revised and spaces may be lost to meet the drive aisle requirement of 24 feet.
+STAFF: The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land by limiting the number of parking spaces.